Pranayama

 Take 5 Breath

-Take 5 breath is a simple, calming breathing exercise that can be practiced anywhere.
+Take 5 Breath is a simple, calming breathing exercise that can be practiced anywhere.

 1. Sit on your chair, yoga mat, or floor.